Grammatical tense: Slavic languages

+Irish

-Irish, a Celtic language, has past, present and future tenses (see Irish conjugation).
+Irish, a Celtic language, has past, present and future tenses.
 The past contrasts perfective and imperfective aspect, and some verbs retain such a contrast in the present.
 Classical Irish had a three-way aspectual contrast of simple–perfective–imperfective in the past and present tenses.
 Modern Scottish Gaelic on the other hand only has past, non-past and 'indefinite', and, in the case of the verb 'be' (including its use as an auxiliary), also present tense.